patternfly/patternfly/src/pages/guidelines.md

 ##### 1. Modifiers and elements of a block

-Make use of [Sass’s parent selector](https://css-tricks.com/the-sass-ampersand/) mechanism to write BEM elements and modifiers, you should only have one block selector:
+Make use of [Sass’s parent selector](https://css-tricks.com/the-sass-ampersand/) mechanism to write BEM elements and modifiers.
+You should only have one block selector:

 ```sass
 // Good